aneilbaboo/littleb/README.txt

 Little b is known to run in
     * Allegro CL 8.x
     * Lispworks 4.x and 5.x
-    * CLISP 2.41 and higher
+    * CLISP 2.41 and higher (buggy - produces bad math!)

 IV Dependencies: